rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
-Note that all these resources assume you already know how to program, that you know what a "loop" is, for example.
+Note that all of these resources (except [the code wizard book][book] assume you already know how to program, that you know what a "loop" is, for example.

 0. [A Code Wizard's First Spell Book:
 Learning Computer Science and Programming with Go as a First Language][book]